-- supervised by a licensed attorney or faculty member
+- supervised by a licensed attorney or law school faculty member

-- on behalf of a nonprofit organization, governmental agency, or a private law firm providing pro bono legal services
+- provided to a nonprofit organization, governmental agency, or a private law firm providing pro bono legal services

 - uncompensated (financially or by academic credit)